k0f1/configuring-linux-web-server/README.md

  ```
   Enable the virtual host with the following command:

-Reload Apache with `sudo service apache2 reload`
+Reload Apache with `sudo service apache2 reload`.

 #### Setup my catalog.wsgi file:
 Add this code to it `catalog.wsgi`.

 The final wsgi app look something like this `catalog.wsgi`:
-We first must import the os module.
+We first must import the os module

 ```
 #!/usr/bin/python3